top of page

 Once the contract concluded, he settled in Winnipeg, and soon met Bronislawa Turowska, who was working under very bad conditions for a Ukrainian dentist.
 Antoni bought out her contract for $70 (a huge amount in those days) and found her a better job.
 They were married, and soon began raising a family (three daughters and a son).

-Antoni was very involved with the Polish Combatants Association #13 – particularly concerning disabled veterans.
+Antoni was very involved with the Polish Combatants Association #13 – particularly concerning disabled veterans - as well as the Royal Canadian Legion 34 Mynarski V.C.,

 Copyright: Tomszak family